 Currently, juvenile justice leaders and practitioners are working with school administrators to shift the responsibility for addressing minor student misconduct away from the juvenile justice system and back to the school's disciplinary systems.
-This includes launching school-justice partnerships to convene discussions about collaborative solutions to overreferrals of cases involving minor student offenses to the courts.
+This includes launching school-justice partnerships to convene discussions about collaborative solutions to over referrals of cases involving minor student offenses to the courts.

 Some state and local governments have established guidelines to help distinguish between offenses that do and do not merit referral to juvenile court.
 In cases in which school administrators must determine whether a student poses a serious safety threat to others, they may carry out a threat assessment.
-Some court officials have developed written agreements describing steps that must precede a school-based referral to the juvenile court.
-In some states policy makers have changed the laws to restrict school-based referrals by limiting youth's eligibility criteria (e.g., raising the age limit for youth who may be subject to court jurisdiction
+Some court officials have developed written agreements describing steps that must

-26Characterizations of state truancy policy and laws are taken from "The School Discipline Consensus Report: Strategies in the Field to Keep Students Engaged in School and Out of the Juvenile Justice System," Justice Center, The Council of State Governments (2014).
+&lt;sup>38 Characterizations of state truancy policy and laws are taken from The School Discipline Consensus Report: Strategies in the Field to Keep Students Engaged in School and Out of the Juvenile Justice System, Justice Center, The Council of State Governments, Washington, DC (2014).

-27 Id. at p.
+&lt;sup>39 Id. at p.
 271.

-28 E.g., Virginia Model for Student Threat Assessment (MSTA).
+&lt;sup>40 E.g., Virginia Model for Student Threat Assessment (MSTA).